blessingitodo/Amazon-Product-Review-Analysis/README.md

 - Sentiment polarity (if applicable)

 ## Future Analysis
-Given this is an ungoing project, I plan to exand my analysis into the following:
+Given this is an ungoing project, I plan to expand my analysis into the following:
 - **Visualizations**: Creating plots to enhance understanding of the dataset.
 - **Sentiment Analysis (Optional)**: Applying natural language processing (NLP) techniques to determine sentiment polarity.